Matt Grimes: Return to Swansea City

+Coventry City

+On 31 January 2025, Grimes signed for Championship side Coventry City on a three-and-a-half year deal for an undisclosed fee, reported to be between £3.5 million and £4 million, the fee broken down into installments paid over 40 months.
+On 14 April, he scored his first goal for the club in a 1–1 away draw aginst Hull City.
+Later that year, on 11 September, he was named as club captain following the departure of Ben Sheaf.

 International career

 On 28 August 2014, Grimes received his first call-up to the England national under-20 team for the friendly match against Romania.
 In March 2015, Grimes came off the bench to captain the Under 20s in a win against Mexico.
 He also scored a penalty in the eventual shoot-out following a 1–1 draw.
 4 days later, he started as captain at Home Park in 2–1 win over the United States, wearing the number 7 shirt.

+In February 2025, the Football Association of Wales expressed an interest in selecting Grimes for international duty if eligibility rules changed to allow it.
+Under the home nations agreement, Grimes is currently ineligible to represent Wales as he was not born in the territory, has no parents or grandparents born in the territory, and did not have at least 5 years of education before the age of 18 in the territory.
+Under the FAW's proposals, a player would become eligible to represent a home nation if he is registered as a player for at least 5 years with a club within the relevant territory.
+The proposal would need the support of The Football Association, Scottish Football Association and Irish Football Association to pass.

 Personal life

 As a 15-year-old he was part of St Peter's AirBadgers Ultimate Frisbee team that won the Junior National Championships for the third year in a row in 2011.
 He was voted the most valuable player as AirBadgers beat Brighton in the final 13–1.

 Matt has a younger brother - Nick, who is a semi-professional footballer, playing as a defender.
-Nick Grimes is currently the team-captain for National League South side Taunton Town.
+Nick Grimes is currently the captain for Southern Football League side Taunton Town.